i-VRESSE/bartender/docs/user_management.md

 See [Configuration docs](configuration.md#applications) how to set allowed roles on applications.

-To grant and revoke roles you will need to be a super user.
+To assign and unassign roles you will need to be a super user.

-Roles can be granted to a user by calling
+Roles can be assigned to a user by calling

 ```text
 curl -X 'PUT' \